AikaMinami/AikaMinami/README.md

 ### Hello There! 👋

-You can call me Aika or Meuti or Mei!
+I got several nicknames but you can go with:
+- Aika
+- Mei
+- Asta

 Game Dev Enthusiast.